elixir-ecto/ecto/guides/introduction/Embedded Schemas.md

 end
 ```

-It is important to remember that `embedded_schema` has many use cases independent of `embeds_one` and `embeds_many`.
-There is a clear relationship between them, but keep in mind that `embedded_schema` has broader applications, like in the intermediate-state use case from the introduction.
+It is important to remember that `embedded_schema` has many use cases independent of `embeds_one` and `embeds_many`. **Embedded schemas are schemas without persistence.** You can think of `embedded_schema` as something like `persistence_agnostic_schema`.
+You are not _prevented_ from persisting the schema, it just doesn't concern itself that.
+This makes embedded schemas ideal for scenarios where you want to manage structured data without necessarily persisting it.
+For example, when you want an intermediate data structure between your UI layer and your data layer, or when you want to independently manipulate embedded structs inside a parent schema.

 ### Migrations

-In order to save embedded schemas to the database you need to write a migration for the embedded data.
+If you wish to save your embedded schema to the database, you need to write a migration to include the embedded data.

 ```elixir
 alter table("users") do